indiana-university/rivet-source/src/components/avatar/README.md

 ### Text avatars

 Text avatars are made up of two letter initials within a span with the class `rvt-avatar__text`.
-In this example, the letters "XL" have been included within an avatar set to the size extra large (`xl`).
+In this example, the letters "XL" have been included within an avatar set to extra large (`xl`).
 The font-size of the text will scale appropriately with the size of the avatar.

 ```
 <div class="rvt-avatar rvt-avatar--xl">